 PLENARY 1 – NUMBERS MATTER: PEOPLE MATTER

-Alexandra Pascalidou, is an award-winning journalist, writer, and television and radio producer.
-A child of Greek immigrants, she grew up in one of the poorest and most segregated suburbs in Sweden where, at an early age, she decided to defend equality and human rights.
-She has been producing and presenting major television programs in both Swedish and Greek for over 20 years, ranging from the Olympic Games in Athens for Swedish National Television (SVT) and European election coverage, to the Eurovision Song Contest for Greek National TV.
-She became a well-known journalist in the late 1990s, when she started hosting the multicultural television show Mosaik on SVT.
-Since then, she has become an iconic human rights advocate, producer, writer and host across Swedish television, print and online mediums, contributing to TV4, Expressen, GP, and Metrobloggen to name a few.
+Alexandra Pascalidou is an award-winning journalist, writer, and television and radio producer.
+A child of Greek immigrants, she grew up in one of the poorest and most segregated suburbs in Sweden, where at an early age, she decided she must defend equality and human rights.
+She has been producing and presenting major television programs in both Swedish and Greek for over 20 years, ranging from the Olympic Games in Athens for Swedish National Television (SVT) and European election coverage to the Eurovision Song Contest for Greek National TV.
+She became a well-known journalist in the late 1990s when she started hosting the multicultural television show Mosaik on SVT.
+Since then, she has become an iconic human rights advocate, producer, writer, and host across Swedish television, print, and online mediums, contributing to TV4, Expressen, GP, and Metrobloggen, to name a few.
 Pascalidou’s written work is frequently featured in some of the most prominent Swedish newspapers.
-Currently, she is producing debates and documentaries.
-Pascalidou has published six books, of which many have received national awards, in addition to producing documentaries.
-Her latest book, “Chaos – A Greek Crisis Dictionary,” has been called “truly genius—a must read for all Europeans.”
-Pascalidou lectures on diversity and the media; democracy and justice; leadership; and gender and cultural competence.
-In the mid-1990s, she was an important leader of the Swedish contingent of Europarådet’s anti-racism campaign “All Different, All Equal.”
-She is a Goodwill Ambassador and Mentor for Femdefenders and Terrafem, among other orgnaizations.
-Recently, she was named “European of the Year” by the Swedish European Movement in recognition of her broad experience and understanding of several European cultures, and tireless pursuit of human equality.
-Earlier this year, she was the recipient of the “Great Feminist Prize” by Feministiskt Perspectiv in honor of her role as a public figure in Sweden fighting for equality through her work in the media.
-Pascalidou’s latest project is as a playwright and actor in “Alexandra’s Odyssey” at the Gothenburg National Theater.
-She will moderate the plenary session Numbers Matter: People Matter.
+She has published six books, many of which have received national awards, in addition to producing documentaries.
+Her latest book, Chaos – A Greek Crisis Dictionary, has been called “truly genius—a must read for all Europeans.”
+Pascalidou lectures on diversity and the media, democracy and justice, leadership, and gender and cultural competence.
+She is a Goodwill Ambassador and Mentor for Femdefenders and Terrafem and was an important leader of the Swedish contingent of Europarådet’s anti-racism campaign “All Different, All Equal.”
+Recently, she was named “European of the Year” by the Swedish European Movement in recognition of her broad experience and understanding of several European cultures and tireless pursuit of human equality.
+Earlier this year, she was the recipient of the “Great Feminist Prize” by Feministiskt Perspektiv in honor of her role as a public figure in Sweden fighting for equality through her work in the media.
+Pascalidou’s latest project is as a playwright and actor in Alexandra’s Odyssey at the Gothenburg National Theater.
+She will moderate the session Numbers Matter: People Matter.

-Jan Eliasson is a Swedish diplomat, former Deputy Secretary-General of the United Nations (2012-2016), and former Swedish Foreign Minister (2006) with years of experience as a key United Nations mediator and humanitarian relief director.
-With a long list of successful international roles, Eliasson is renowned for his skillful work as Special Envoy of the UN Secretary-General to Darfur (2007-2008), President of the UN General Assembly (2005-2006) and as Swedish Ambassador the U.S. (2000-2005).
-A veteran in the fields of diplomacy and foreign relations, from 1994 to 2000 Eliasson served as State Secretary for Foreign Affairs, a key position in formulating and implementing Swedish foreign policy.
+Jan Eliasson is a well-known Swedish and international diplomat, former Deputy Secretary-General of the United Nations (2012-2016), and former Swedish Foreign Minister (2006), with years of experience as a key United Nations mediator and humanitarian relief director.
+With a long list of successful international roles, Eliasson is renowned for his skillful work as Special Envoy of the UN Secretary-General to Darfur (2007-2008), President of the UN General Assembly (2005-2006), and Swedish Ambassador to the US (2000-2005).
+A veteran in the fields of diplomacy and foreign relations, Eliasson served as State Secretary for Foreign Affairs from 1994 to 2000, a key position in formulating and implementing Swedish foreign policy.
 Earlier, from 1988 to 1992, he was Sweden’s Ambassador to the United Nations in New York.
-During this time, he also served as the Secretary-General’s Personal Representative on Iran/Iraq and was Chairman of the UN General Assembly’s working group on emergency relief (1991), Vice President of the Economic and Social Council (1991-1992) and Chairman of the UN Trust Fund for South Africa (1988-1992).
-In 1992, Eliasson was appointed as the first United Nations Under-Secretary-General for Humanitarian Affairs.
-During his tenure, he was involved in operations in Somalia, Sudan, Mozambique and the Balkans and also undertook initiatives concerning landmines, conflict prevention and humanitarian action.
-From 1980 to 1986, Eliasson was part of the UN mediation missions in the war between Iran and Iraq, headed by former Prime Minister Olof Palme.
-Eliasson has also served as a mediator in the Nagorny Karabakh conflict for the Organization for Security and Co-operation in Europe (OSCE).
-He served as Diplomatic Adviser to the Swedish Prime Minister from 1982 to 1983, and as Director General for Political Affairs in the Swedish Ministry for Foreign Affairs from 1983 to 1987.
+During this time, he also served as the Secretary-General’s Personal Representative on Iran/Iraq, and he was Chairman of the UN General Assembly’s working group on emergency relief (1991), Vice President of the Economic and Social Council (1991-1992), and Chairman of the UN Trust Fund for South Africa (1988-1992).
+In 1992, Eliasson was appointed as the first UN Under-Secretary-General for Humanitarian Affairs.
+During his tenure, he was involved in operations in Somalia, Sudan, Mozambique, and the Balkans, and he also undertook initiatives concerning landmines, conflict prevention, and humanitarian action.
+From 1980 to 1986, Eliasson was part of the UN mediation missions in the war between Iran and Iraq, headed by former Prime Minister of Sweden Olof Palme.
+Eliasson also served as a mediator in the Nagorno-Karabakh conflict for the Organization for Security and Co-operation in Europe (OSCE).
+He served as Diplomatic Adviser to the Swedish Prime Minister from 1982 to 1983 and as Director General for Political Affairs in the Swedish Ministry for Foreign Affairs from 1983 to 1987.
 Eliasson has authored and co-authored numerous books and articles and is a frequent lecturer on foreign policy and diplomacy.
-A recipient of honorary doctorate degrees from the American University, Washington, DC, Uppsala University and Göteborg University, Sweden, and Bethany College, USA, he also has been decorated by a number of governments.
+A recipient of honorary doctorate degrees from the American University, Uppsala University and Göteborg University in Sweden, and Bethany College, USA, he also has been decorated by a number of governments.
 He has a profound interest in water issues, particularly for the developing world, and was the first Chairman of Water Aid Sweden.
 Eliasson will provide a keynote presentation Populations on the Move.

 PLENARY 2 – DANGEROUS INTERSECTION: TECHNOLOGY/ PRIVACY/ SECURITY/ SURVEILLANCE